We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 How AI Bridges the Gap

-This is where AI meeting intelligence changes the game.
-With tools like IceCubes, you do not have to choose between notes and transcripts, and you do not have to rely on a human note-taker.
+AI meeting intelligence eliminates this trade-off.
+With tools like IceCubes, you don't have to choose between notes and transcripts, and you don't have to rely on a human note-taker.

 1. The transcript is captured automatically with real speaker names from the meeting platform UI - not "Speaker 1" and "Speaker 2," but actual names like "Sarah Chen" and "David Park."